 "Implantable Devices Charged to Patients" cost center.
 Because a sufficient amount of data from which to generate a meaningful analysis was available, we established in the CY 2013 OPPS/ASC final rule with comment period a policy to create a distinct CCR using the "Implantable Devices Charged to Patients" cost center (77 FR 68225).
-We retained this policy through CY 2017, and we are continuing this practice for the CY 2018 OPPS.
+We retained this policy through CY 2020, and we are proposing to continue this practice for the CY 2021 OPPS.